MicrosoftDocs/cpp-docs/docs/ide/non-msbuild-projects.md

 **Note:** `%WindowsSdkDir%` and `%VCToolsInstallDir%` are not set as global environment variables so make sure you start  devenv.exe from a "Developer Command Prompt for VS 2017" that defines these variables.

-To troubleshoot IntelliSense errors caused by missing includes, open the **Error List** and filter its output to "IntelliSense only" and error code E1696 "cannot open source file ...".
+To troubleshoot IntelliSense errors caused by missing include paths, open the **Error List** and filter its output to "IntelliSense only" and error code E1696 "cannot open source file ...".

 You can create any number of configurations in  CppProperties.json.
 Each will appear in the configuration dropdown: